hschafer2017/Sports-Multi-timer-Assistant/ReadME.md

 # Timing Assistant

-Stream Three Project: Data Centric Development - Code Institute This project was built using the Flask Microframework, and it could be used as a manual stopwatch to time multiple athletes in swimming and track.
+Stream Three Project: Data Centric Development - Code Institute.
+This project was built using the Flask Microframework, and it could be used as a manual stopwatch to time multiple athletes in swimming and track.
 The goal of this application is to improve efficency in sports timing by decreasing the number of people timing seperately and directly storing the times, as opposed to keeping a written documentation.

 **THIS APPLICATION IS FOR EDUCATIONAL USE ONLY.
 THIS APPLICATION IS NOT FOR COMMERCIAL USE.**